walkframe/docs.walkframe.com/source/products/react-gridsheet/index.rst

         - parsed value is passed to first argument.
         - previous value is passed to second argument.

-      - parse: parses inputted value.
+      - parse: parses inputted value and returns ``CellType``.

         - This calls methods in the order of the `parseFunctions`.
         - This continues parsing until the parse succeeds.
           If parsing does not succeeded until the end, the inputted value will be the parsed value.

           - parse success means not returning ``undefined`` or ``null``.

+        - Current cell is passed to second argument.

         - This parses inputted value in the following order: